 At this point, you’ve probably at least heard the word “Botox” before.
 Depending on your belief in (or dismay of) injectables, those five letters likely conjure a few different visions: frozen foreheads, wide-awake expressions or — if all goes well — a “did she or didn’t she?” refreshed face.
-But if you want that last ideal, you may not know whether to seek Botox or the other popular injectables group: dermal fillers.
+If you’re considering it, you might be wondering whether to seek out Botox or the other popular injectables group: dermal fillers.
 Are they the same type of injection?
 Which one is right for you?
-Here’s everything you need to know about these needle-based treatments.
+We’ve got answers for you.

 What is Botox?